diogojc/diogojc.github.io/_posts/2016-05-01-software-entropy.md

 I believe it’s as impossible to remove the randomness of the biggest entropic forces in software development as is impossible to fight the second law of thermodynamics.
 The single best thing we can do to fight entropy is to make good design decisions, do them often and do them systemically.

-A design decision is therefore leaving less to chance and a good design decision is leaving less to chance that the likelihood of unexpected behaviour and time needed to change increases.
+A design decision is therefore leaving less to chance and a good design decision is leaving less to chance that the likelihood of unexpected behavior and time needed to change increases.

 Although the importance of design comes as no surprise, viewing design coldly as a tool to reduce entropy is, I think, a good thought exercise.